kfrankc/kfrankc.github.io/_posts/2019-03-07-jekyll-masonry.md

 * `collection`: This specifies which folder I pull content from.
 As mentioned before, I have a `_portfolio/` folder where I store my `.md` project/artwork files
 * `entries_layout`: I use `grid` to lay out the entries in a portfolio-like format.
 More information on other layouts (here](https://mmistakes.github.io/minimal-mistakes/docs/layouts/).
 * `classes`: I use `wide` to give myself more width for the grid
-* `author_profile`: Minimal Mistakes has a nice [customized author profile](https://mmistakes.github.io/minimal-mistakes/docs/authors/) that you can optionally include on each page.
+* `author_profile`: MM has a nice [customized author profile](https://mmistakes.github.io/minimal-mistakes/docs/authors/) that you can optionally include on each page.
 * `sort_by`: I specify `date` values in the front matter of each entry so I can sort the grid by the most recent entry.
 * `home`: I will cover this in [Load Javascript](#load-javascript) section.